FedorIvanov37/sv-terminal/README.md

 ## Release info

 * New features
+  * Secret fields can be hidden in logs and transaction constructor
+  * Transactions repeat loop
+  * MainWindow search line
   * Pydantic native data validation
-  * Secret fields hiding in logs and transaction constructor
-  * Transactions loop
-  * Multi tabs on MainWindow.
-SvTerminal supports up to 64 tabs
-  * Search line

 * Updates
   * User doc update: main settings, the specification, files format, and many other things are reflected in the document
   * Default message corrected according to mandatory changes 23Q4

 * Fixed
   * All problems around old JSON files incompatibility
   * Transaction field max_amount has no effect
+  * Code optimization, minor bug fixes

 # Graphic User Interface